OSGeo/PROJ/docs/source/operations/transformations/horner.rst

     Coefficients for the inverse transformation i.e. latitude to northing as described in :eq:`real_poly`.
 Only applies for real polynomials.
-    Without this option iterative real polynomial evaluation is used for the inverse tranformation.
+    Without this option iterative polynomial evaluation is used for the inverse tranformation.

 .. option:: +inv_v=<v_11,v_12,...,v_ij,..,v_mn>